-Focus Areas Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 2.4 Positive- Impact Visitor Experiences & Events Regenerative mindset embedded across all businesses and event organisers.
+Focus Areas Key Outcomes Considerations Possible Activations & Projects Lead 2.3 First Peoples Partnerships Relationships built with First Peoples Communities, Businesses and Peak Bodies.
+Bunurong Land Council Aboriginal Corporation (BLCAC) is the peak body of the destination.
+Support for First Peoples Led Businesses through procurement is a community aspiration Align to First Peoples Tourism Strategy and the First Peoples Industry Body of Victoria Traditional Place names in marketing, signage and interpretation is a strong aspiration by the community and industry.
+The Understanding the Cultural Landscape (BCSC) project (awaiting funding) is a catalyst project for partnership building.
+BCSC are in the process of developing their Reconciliation Action Plan Look for relationship building opportunities through the Bass Coast Reconciliation Network (Nature Parks).
+Actions are to be co-created as relationships and a common purpose is established across all areas of the Plan.
+Social Procurement Policy DPI BCSC 2.4 Positive-Impact Visitor Experiences & Events Regenerative mindset embedded across all businesses and event organisers.
 Immersive visitor experiences, with positive impact on local environment & community.
 Activation of new pilots/projects emerging from Positive Impact Destination Leaders initiatives (Focus Area 2.2).
-Align to the activation of the Visitor Contribution (Focus Area 2.1) New positive impact experiences are being developed, eg. Citizen science, waste collection, tree planting, learning tours of destination conservation, social, and cultural regeneration projects.
-Build relationships with key major event organisers to explore opportunities for positive impact initiatives, collaborations and partnerships that align with the DMP purpose.
-The protection of the fragile ecology of the Western Port from negative impacts of cruise ships is a priority.
+Align to the activation of the Visitor Contribution (Focus Area 2.1) New positive impact experiences are being developed, eg. Citizen science, waste collection, tree planting, learning tours of destination conservation, social, cultural regeneration projects.
 Evolve the Industry Partner Program (Focus Area 1.6) to reward/incentivise operators to take positive action (and record # of businesses who are seeking or have achieved accreditation to support Plan Success Framework).
 Create networking, sharing, learning opportunities between local people and business as they take actions for others to learn from via Industry Partner Program (Focus Area 1.6) and Industry Capability Building (Focus Area 4.5).
 Inspiration: TICT Emissions Reduction Program, Tilos, Worlds First Waste Free Island.
-Malma, The Hawaiian Islands, The Eden Project Sustainable and Regenerative Mentoring Program Businesses Sustainable Tourism Accreditation Advocacy Positive Impact Experience Development Major Event Positive Impact Advocacy Cruise Ship Advocacy Plan DPI Education Leadership Mentoring Advocacy Partner Ongoing 2.5 Positive Visitor and Community Behaviors Communication framework to articulate destination values to mitigate negative behaviours/suppor t positive impact behaviours of both visitors and locals.
+Malma, The Hawaiian Islands, The Eden Project Sustainable and Regenerative Mentoring Program Businesses Sustainable Tourism Accreditation Advocacy Positive Impact Experience Development DPI 2.5 Positive Visitor and Community Behaviors Communication framework to articulate destination values to mitigate negative behaviours/support positive impact behaviours of both visitors and locals.
 A collective communication framework that all plan custodians unite behind Start small, and don't get caught up in 'building' new infrastucture, such as signage or stand alone digital channels.
 Get creative.
 Simple, clear and easy to understand.
 All stakeholder support and communicate at relevant visitor touch points.
 Consider how to bring residents on the journey, as hosts for VFR Focus on behaviour change for residents, existing visitors and event attendees as identified as challenges by community.
-Inspiration: Tiaki Promise, Kyoto Code of Behavior for Visitors The Phillip Island Promise DPI BCSC Education Leadership Deliver 2024/2025
+Inspiration: Tiaki Promise, Kyoto Code of Behavior for Visitors The Phillip Island Promise DPI BCSC